 Sleep apnoea affects approximately 2-4% of the population.
 In some studies, it was found to be as high as 24% in middle-aged men and about 9% in women1.

-Other studies say, approximately 775,000 people suffer from the effects of Obstructive Sleep Disorders (OSA) or 4.7% of the Australia population2 and these numbers account for diagnosed cases, undiagnosed cases may be higher.
+Other studies say approximately 775,000 people suffer from the effects of Obstructive Sleep Apnoea (OSA) or 4.7% of the Australian population.2 These numbers account for diagnosed cases, thus meaning undiagnosed cases may be higher!

 Systemic effects of OSA may include:

 It is noteworthy that deaths due to heart diseases and diabetes fall amongst the top 10 causes of death4.
 This only increases the importance of avoiding heart conditions, hypertension and diabetes mellitus.

-It is recommended Sleep Apnoea be identified early and its progression be stopped so as to avoid the more serious health problems.
+It is recommended sleep apnoea be identified early and its progression be stopped so as to avoid the more serious health problems.